 Learn more about Bishop Snyder High School by visiting our beautiful Jacksonville campus.
 Discover our college-preparatory academics, faith-filled environment, athletic opportunities and the extracurricular activities offered at Snyder.
 Admission is open to students of all faiths.

 The High School Placement Test (HSPT) is administered to all members of the Class of 2025.
-Scheduled dates for the HSPT will be held on January 23, 2021 and March 6, 2021.
+The next scheduled test is February 20, 2021.
+You can register by clicking here.
+You will need the code ZV.

 Eighth-grade students of area Catholic grade schools visit Snyder each fall as a class field trip.
 Students from other schools are invited to join us to become a Cardinal for a Day.
 Families of students who wish to shadow must make advance arrangements with the Admissions Office by calling 904-908-8978.

 You are always welcome to tour Bishop John Snyder High School.
 To set up a personal tour or schedule a Cardinal for a Day student visit, call Shelley Gudzak at 904-908-8978 or email her.

 All parents of new students seeking admission to Bishop Snyder High School for the upcoming school year should call Shelley Gudzak in the Office of Admissions at (904) 908-8978 or visit our inquiry link to complete a brief questionnaire about your student.